rish987/trackswitch-manuform/README.md

 ### Hotswap Layout

 Given the crazy angles of the keys, this keyboard is easiest to solder before inserting the hotswap sockets into the keyboard.
+(The plates actually have holes for holding the diodes that we're not going to use; I just left them in since they make the keyboard a bit lighter).
 So, for each half, start by laying out the hotswap sockets in the approximate shape of the keyboard, using Blu-Tac to hold them in place.
 Reference your printed switch plates to make sure that you leave